-Chrissy Teigen Makes Light Of College Admissions Scandal By Photoshopping Her Face Onto Athletes Bodies
+Chrissy Teigen Makes Light Of College Admissions Scandal By Photoshopping Her Face Onto Athletes’ Bodies

-Loughlin and her fashion designer husband Mossimo Giannulli allegedly agreed to pay $50,000 to secure their daughters a spot at the University of Southern California.
-In addition, they are said to have presented the girls as crew recruits, claiming they participated in their high school rowing team.
+Loughlin and her fashion designer husband, Mossimo Giannulli, allegedly agreed to pay $500,000 to secure their daughters a spot at the University of Southern California.
+In addition, they are said to have presented the girls as rowing team recruits, claiming they participated in their high school crew team.
 Nevertheless, their daughter’s high school stated that neither of the teens were involved with the sport.

-Teigen mocked the deceitful efforts of the alleged by Photoshopping her face, as well as that of John Legend, celebrity hairstylist Jen Atkin, and her husband, Mike Rosenthal onto the faces of soccer player’s bodies.
+Teigen mocked the deceitful efforts by Photoshopping her face, as well as that of John Legend, celebrity hairstylist Jen Atkin, and Atkin’s husband, Mike Rosenthal, onto the faces of soccer players’ bodies.

 “Does this look real? we are trying to get into Harvard,” she joked in the tweet.